Speed Up Incident Response with Digital Transformation in the Oil and Gas Industry

 As in the case of Altex, manual processes lack speed, multiple programs don’t speak to one another, making collaboration difficult.
 The possibility of duplication can further slowdown response times.

 With an automated solution such as ComplianceQuest’s EHS solution, the response can be faster, agile and nimble.
 This comes from the ability to enable data-driven decision making and ease of collaboration.
-Data rolls up across multiple stakeholders, making it easy to assign “corrective action tasks”.
+Data rolls up across multiple stakeholders, making it easy to assign “corrective action tasks.”
 With an integrated risk management and document management solution, it is possible to ensure that all data and information is available at the fingertips of decision makers.
-With predictive capabilities of ComplianceQuest EHS solution, the company was able to spot “potential hazards” ahead of time, not after an incident happened.
+With predictive capabilities of the ComplianceQuest EHS solution, Altex was able to spot potential hazards ahead of time, not after an incident happened.

 The ComplianceQuest EHS solution also helps with automating the process of issuing a Permit to Work in oil and gas companies.
-For instance, with CQ EHS solution it is easy to streamline, define and manage the ‘risks’ of working in confined spaces or performing hot work.
+For instance, with the CQ EHS solution, it is easy to streamline, define and manage the risks of working in confined spaces or performing hot work.

-Being aligned to OSHA and ISO standards, the ComplianceQuest EHS solution also facilitates compliance to regulatory standards and schedule and manage audits and inspections.
+Being aligned to OSHA and ISO standards, the ComplianceQuest EHS solution also facilitates compliance to regulatory standards and allows users to schedule and manage audits and inspections.

-Most importantly, it empowers employees to participate in incident management by providing them with the tools to quickly report not just incidents but also near misses and observations, even from remote locations.
-This can help prevent them from becoming full-blown incidents.
+Most importantly, it empowers employees to participate in incident management by providing them with the tools to quickly report not just incidents, but also near misses and observations, even from remote locations.
+This can help prevent these occurrences from becoming full-blown incidents.
 Visibility into the incident lifecycle assures employees of the organization’s commitment to their safety and improves their involvement in making their workplace safer.